mgarin/weblaf/README.md

                 // Install WebLaF as application LaF
                 WebLookAndFeel.install ();

+                // You can also specify preferred skin right-away
+                // WebLookAndFeel.install ( WebDarkSkin.class );

-                // You can also do that in one of the old-fashioned ways:
+                // You can also do that in one of the old-fashioned ways
                 // UIManager.setLookAndFeel ( new WebLookAndFeel () );
                 // UIManager.setLookAndFeel ( "com.alee.laf.WebLookAndFeel" );
                 // UIManager.setLookAndFeel ( WebLookAndFeel.class.getCanonicalName () );

-                // Create you application here using Swing components
+                // You can also configure other WebLaF managers as you like now
+                // StyleManager
+                // SettingsManager
+                // LanguageManager
+                // ...

+                // Initialize your application once you're done setting everything up
                 // JFrame frame = ...

-                // Or use similar Web* components to get access to some extended features
+                // You can also use Web* components to get access to some extended WebLaF features
                 // WebFrame frame = ...
             }
         } );